How should I structure my business?

 When you’re just starting out in business, there are a myriad of factors to consider and an important one that you should discuss with your lawyer is how you should set up the legal structure of your business.

 There are a number of alternatives available to structure your business.
-Which is best for you will depend on a number of factors including the type of business itself.
+Which is best for you will depend on a number of factors including the area of business or industry you plan to operate in.

 When considering possible structures, it is important to think about:

-What do you expect your financial return will be initially and going forward?
-This will impact on whether the tax rates for different business entities will be a consideration.
+• What do you expect your financial return will be initially and going forward?
+The tax rates for different legal business entities will likely make this a consideration.

 Set out below is a brief summary of four types (not exhaustive) of business structure:

-Each partner is liable with the other partners for all debts, liabilities and obligations and share equally in the profits (unless otherwise provided in the partnership agreement).
-Partners are taxed individually at their marginal tax rate.
+Each partner is liable with the other partners for all of the business’ debts, liabilities and obligations and share equally in the profits (unless otherwise provided in the partnership agreement).
+Each partner is taxed individually at their marginal tax rate.

-LIMITED PARTNERSHIP: This is a relatively new concept in New Zealand.
-It is a combination of a company and a partnership and is governed by the Limited Partnerships Act 2008 and the limited partnership agreement which is compulsory.
-The limited partnership agreement is not filed and is not publically available.
+LIMITED PARTNERSHIP: This is a relatively new business concept in New Zealand.
+It combines some of the features of a company and a partnership — and is governed by the Limited Partnerships Act 2008 together with the terms of the limited partnership agreement, which is compulsory.
+The limited partnership agreement is a confidential agreement between the parties, which is not required to be registered and is not publicly available.

-There is no tax paid at partnership level however the partnership must file a tax return.
+There is no tax liability at partnership level (i.e. by the general partner) however the partnership must file a tax return.
 Limited partners are taxed individually at their marginal tax rate.
-The benefits of a limited partnership are that limited partners have limited liability unless they participate in the management of the limited partnership.
+The benefits of a limited partnership are that limited partners have limited liability unless they also participate in the management of the limited partnership (the individuals who are limited partners can be the same people who are named as a general partner).

-COMPANY: A company is governed by the Companies Act 1993 and the company constitution.
-The shareholders in the company may also have a shareholders agreement although this is not compulsory.
-Every registered company must have at least one director and one shareholder.
+COMPANY: Companies are governed by the Companies Act 1993 and the company constitution (where relevant).
+The shareholders in the company may also have a contractual arrangement in the form of a shareholders agreement, although this is not compulsory.
+Every registered company must have at least one director and one shareholder (and they can be the same person).
 The directors are responsible for the management of the company and owe duties to the shareholders.
-The shareholders, also being the owners contribute the capital.
+The shareholders, being the owners also contribute the business capital.
 Companies are registered on the Companies Office Register and on registration are provided with a company number.
 The companies office register is searchable and provides information on the directors, shareholders, address for service, constitution and other related company documents.

 Whether you are starting a new business, or purchasing an existing one, it is always a good idea to receive advice from a lawyer experienced in commercial law on the best way to structure your business.
 A lawyer can lead you through the benefits, disadvantages and implications of each structure, to ensure you choose the right vehicle for you and your business.

-If you would like to discuss the best way to structure your new business, please contact commercial lawyerPeter Smith, on 09 837 6882 or email peter.smith@smithpartners.co.nz
+If you would like to discuss the best way to structure your new business, please contact commercial lawyerTam Irvine, on 09 837 6837 or email tam.irvine@smithpartners.co.nz

 Do you need advice on your new business?

-Get your business structure right from the beginning – contact business structuring expert, Peter Smith today to set up an appointment.
+Get your business structure right from the beginning – contact business structuring expert, Tam Irvine today to set up an appointment.

 About the author